Darkle/MarkSearch/README.md

       - ![Screenshot Of MarkSearch Add Pages Box]({{ '/assets/screenshots/screenshots-optimized/addPagesToMS.png' | relative_url }})

-      - After you have pasted all the pages you want to save in to the box, click the "Save URLs" button.
+      - After you have pasted all the pages you want to save into the box, click the "Save URLs" button.
 Note: it will take a few moments to save them as the MarkSearch desktop app has to download the sites internally.

     - ##### Removing Pages: